jodosha/website/_posts/2015-10-13-effective-remote-working.md

 You can get it right without too much effort.
 It’s just a matter of forming the right habits.

-I work remotely since three years as software engineer.
+I work as a remote software engineer for three years now.
 During this time, I was successfully employed at [Litmus](https://litmus.com) first and then at [Codeship](https://codeship.com).
 Now I’m a independent consultant (hire me) and [Open Source](https://github.com/jodosha) developer.
 All remote, while having a family and an office in our living room.
 Here’s what I’ve got to share.

 ## Routine